This easy homemade cranberry juice is made with fresh or frozen cranberries and water. No juicer or blender needed!

 Once they start bursting, use a potato masher to mash the berries and release more of their juices.
-I own both this OXO potato masher and this OXO ricer-style potato masher, and either would work perfectly here.
+I own both this potato masher and this OXO ricer-style potato masher, and either would work perfectly here.

 After mashing, continue to boil the berries for about five minutes.

 Next, strain out the cranberries by pouring the liquid through a mesh sieve.

 At this point, you can sweeten the juice if you want to by stirring in your favorite sweetener (such as honey).
 If you like, you could also mix in other types of fruit juice (like apple juice) to sweeten the cranberry juice.

 I recommend tasting it before sweetening though, because (in my opinion) homemade cranberry juice is a little naturally sweeter than store-bought.